Calgary Catholic Immigration Society New Canadian Artist Award

 Impact on the Artist – Maximum of Four Points

-All nominators and nominees will receive acknowledgment of receipt by mail and email and will be notified of whether their applications were successful.
-The recipient will be asked to keep the status of their nomination confidential until the official announcement of recipients by Calgary Arts Development and will also be asked to accommodate the filming of a recipient video.
+All nominators will receive acknowledgement of receipt by email, and will be notified of whether their applications were successful.
+The nominee and nominator will be asked to keep the status of their nomination confidential until the official announcement of award recipients by Calgary Arts Development.
+They will also be required to accommodate the filming of a recipient video on one day between April 13 – 17, 2026, attend the event celebrating the arts on May 4, 2026, and be available for media interviews/photographs following the event.

 If you have nominated someone and did not receive acknowledgement of receipt or notification, please contact awards@calgaryartsdevelopment.com.